hands-on-cloud/hands-on.cloud/hugo/content/AWS CloudFormation - Managing VPC/index.md

 It is also possible to generate your infrastructure schema by your own template without any metadata in it.
 If your template is simple enough, Designer will magically draw it on the screen.

-## What do you need to be productive with CloudFormation
+## What do you need to be productive with CloudFormation.

 I’m always keeping several tabs opened in my browser: